karengra/karengra.github.io/index.md

 # Booking

-You can book an appointment directly here
+You can book an appointment directly here:

 {% include simplybook.html %}

-Call me on 07721 643 177
+Feel free to call me on 07721 643 177 if you don't want to book via the website

 {% include archive.html %}